Get in touch

 Bustin Board's overarching taxonomy was quite complex, with several intermediary landing pages one had to go through before being able to access product pages.
 Additionally, each product variant had its own PDP, making the catalogue somewhat disorienting.

-Use of non-standard design patterns
+Non-standard design patterns

 For example, rather than using a prototypical hamburger menu, Bustin's mobile menu was a full-width CTA pinned to the bottom of the screen.
 Additionally, PDPs used dropdown menus rather than segmented buttons for variant selectors with just 3-4 options.